 Board – the Vermont Public Service Board.

+Generation Capacity - the maximum AC electric output a generator can produce under specific conditions at point of connection to utility.

 Disconnect (verb) – To isolate a circuit or equipment from a source of power.
 If isolation is accomplished with a solid-state device, "disconnect" shall mean to cease the transfer of power.